artfultoucher/fdat/resources/text_content/about.md

 Welcome to FDAT.
 I dislike paper based offices with word processors, printed documents, forms emailed around and such.
 I believe administrative things can be handled  more orderly and more efficiently online.

 This website is an attempt of doing so.
 Currently, the only thing which can be done with it is the administration and bookkeeping of student projects.
-However I will continue adding more functions and improve existing ones depending on necessity and on my free time for development (I like the new **DevOps** SE culture).
+However I will continue adding more functions and improve existing ones depending on necessity and on how much time I have free for development (I love the new **DevOps** SE culture!).

 ##### User Interface